Azeroth: Khaz Algar

+Quel'Thalas

+The eleventh expansion, World of Warcraft: Midnight, returns to the elven kingdom of Quel'Thalas, introducing four new zones including Eversong and Zul'Aman.
+The expansion features three raids, eight new dungeons, and a player housing system — the first in the game's twenty-year history.

 Reception

 In Digital Culture, Play, and Identity, Espen Aarseth describes Azeroth in World of Warcraft as "small, static, and quite phony" compared to the real world and even other massively-multiplayer games like Ultima Online, saying that the population of any one server "realm" is only in the thousands, and describing its "sharply distinguished zones" as more resembling a "quilt" than a realistic world.
 Other aspects were noted as undermining Azeroth's realism for the sake of gameplay, such as ingame chat, electronic auction houses, "mechanically accurate" beast mounts, and respawning enemies and NPCs.
 However, he also noted that these cartoonish aspects were part of the game's broad intercultural appeal.
 Characterizing Azeroth's design as "all about playability", he compares the ideal design for such places to real-world theme parks such as Disney World and Universal Studios, describing it as merely a virtual theme park version of the more in-depth and ever-changing mythos described in Warcraft I-III and the franchise's novels.
 Other aspects, such as the inclusion of meeting places for players, more resemble "planned urban spaces" than a living, breathing natural world.

 In Battlefields of Negotiation, Rene Glas describes Azeroth in a similar fashion, saying its depiction in World of Warcraft was far removed from Azeroth as depicted in lore.
 As a model of the "real" Azeroth, it can be simplified and stylized with play in mind.
 One element of this simplification is forcing players to choose a player who is a heroic warrior and lacks physical defects, with non-heroic characters being limited to NPCs.
 While the quest system is rigid, with quests having only one story outcome, the order of quests performed can still create individualized stories for characters.
 They describe the faction division between Alliance and Horde as one of the most impactful simplifications of the lore, noting that while the game is clearly designed for inter-faction struggle between "good" and "evil" sides, the two sides have become increasingly equal in their actions over time to the point that neither has moral superiority, with the Alliance being seen as warmongering colonizers, while the Horde lives in harmony with nature.
 Responding to Aarseth's statement about the world resembling a theme park, he argues that the "real" Azeroth is as large as the world of Tolkien, but the Azeroth portrayed ingame is only a simplification by design.
 Glas criticizes the lack of player impact on the world as creating "situations that affect fictional coherency".